lwhs-compsci/intro/README.md

 ## Introduction to tooling (Git, C++, CMake) ##

 If you are looking for more explanations, the internet is your friend.
 You should expect to become quite good at finding answers via the internet, as there are many useful resources.
+Of course, the Telegram group chat is also an excellent way to get help.

 ## C++ ##